evandor/submodule-features/docs/usage.md

   </span>
 ```

-The enum FeatureIdent is provided by the hosting application (e.g. tabsets.net)
+The enum FeatureIdent is provided by the hosting application (e.g. tabsets.net), defined
+in src/models/FeatureIdent.ts:

 ```typescript
 export enum FeatureIdent {